Mali03/Arduino-uno-basic-projects/README.md

 # Arduino Uno Projects

 Welcome to my collection of Arduino Uno projects!
 This repository contains various projects created using the Arduino Uno, demonstrating different functionalities and ideas.
-Each project includes the necessary code and detailed explanations to help you recreate and learn.
+Each project includes the code and example videos and photos to help you recreate and learn.
 And also I used the [tinkercad website](https://www.tinkercad.com/) to show cable notations.

-## Project List
+## Featured Projects
-1. Blink: A simple project where an LED turns on and off repeatedly (every 1 sec.).
-2. Blink Button v1: Push the button to light up led and then push it again to turn off.
-3. Blink Button v2: As long as you push the button, the LED will light up.
-4. Potantiometer: You can manually change the brightness of the LED by controlling the voltage.
-...
+1. Battery Level Checker: It is necessary to check the battery level.
+This project helps you monitor it and displays the level on a 4-digit 7-segment display.
+2. Car Park Sensor: A basic car parking sensor with buzzer.
+The buzzer emits beeping as object's distance to the HC-SR04 ultrasonic sensor.
+(Also upgraded with leds in CarParkSensorWithLeds)
+3. Vibration Sensor With Led: The sensor senses the vibration and light up the led.
+Don't need to write a code give the sensor 5v.

 ## How to Use
 1. Clone this repository to your local machine: